 Opportunities for Engaging Early Career Physicians

 ABIM is one of several organizations that nominate candidates for the ACGME Residency Review Committee for Internal Medicine (RC-IM).
 The RC-IM invited ABIM to nominate two physicians for the committee who will still be in training during their two-year term.
 Nominations were solicited from ACGME-accredited internal medicine residency and fellowship program directors.

 Ms. Gavhane explained the candidate vetting process to the Specialty Board and also shared ABIM’s plans to explore a convening of early career physicians across the disciplines of internal medicine.
 The convening would offer an opportunity to learn more from young physicians by gathering trainees and/or newly certified diplomates, including prospective nominees not chosen to serve on the RC-IM.

 The Geriatric Medicine Board values the feedback and commentary of the entire medical community, including diplomates and society partners.

 Do you have any questions?
 Are you interested in getting involved?

 If you have questions after reading this report, please connect with us through the following channels:

 - Subscribe to the ABIM blog.

 - Join our Governance to help guide our future direction.

-- Join our Community Insights Network (available to ABIM diplomates only) to share your feedback.
+- Join our Community Insights Network to share your feedback.